How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 It is also recommended to create separate audio for adults and children.

-2. Read Aloud Using Ondoku
+2. Use "Ondoku" to Read Aloud

 Select the voice to use.

-*Sample audio files are introduced on this page.
+*Samples of audio files are introduced on this page.

 3. Check the Result and Download